cpwr-devops/DevOps-Examples-Doc/docs/guidelines/ttt/ttt_scenario.md

 # The runner.jcl

 When using Xpediter/Topaz for Total Test to record test cases, the `JCL` folder will contain sample `JCL` code which is required to execute the Topaz for Total Test driver program `TTTRUNNR`.
 As of now, Topaz for Total Test cannot create stub data for 100% of all  `SQL` statements or `DL/I` calls.
-Therefore, test execution of some programs will require a "mixed" mode - partly stubbed, partly using life data.
+Therefore, test execution of some programs will require a "mixed" mode – partly stubbed, partly using live data.
 For these situations the following sample `JCL`is generated:

 - `RunnerBmp.jcl` for tests of `IMS` programs in "mixed" mode
 - `RunnerBmpDB2.jcl` for tests of `DB2/IMS` programs in "mixed" mode